TomPace101/nanopore_diffusion/notes.md

 # Problem Description

+We need to reconsider this whole approach.

 _TODO_ bring in references from Zotero.

+It has its own _TODO_ list.

-Can we use a two-column format for the derivation portions?
+_MAYBE_ Can we use a two-column format for the derivation portions?
 Left side (narrower) is text, with equations on the right.
 Maybe an invisible table?
 How would this work with equation numbering?
 Each row of the table should be numbered.
 So could we get the equation numbers in their own column?

-Smol: use z for charge instead of q --wait! this conflicts with z as a coordinate! (ok in PNP b/c of species index) would it be better to use delta_... for test functions (ala variational calculus) instead of v?
+_MAYBE_ Smol: use z for charge instead of q --wait! this conflicts with z as a coordinate! (ok in PNP b/c of species index) _MAYBE_ would it be better to use delta_... for test functions (ala variational calculus) instead of v?

-It has its own _TODO_ list.

 ## Physical Surface/Volume Figures